binnes/esp8266Workshop/en/part2/DEVICE.md

 ### Step 1 - Launch the Watson IoT Platform console

-In the IBM Cloud navigate to your dashboard using the top menu *≡* -> *Dashboard*, then select your boilerplate application.
+In the IBM Cloud navigate to your dashboard using the top menu *≡* -> *Dashboard*, then select your starter kit application.
 In the overview section of the application select the iotf-service under Connections.
 This will take you to the IoT Platform service.
 Launch the console.

 ### Step 2 - Add a new device type for ESP8266 devices